tankunsheng/thedevdiaries/_posts/2020-07-28-the-team-leader.markdown

 **3. A tinge of charisma goes a long way**

-Not to push the stereotype further, but you have to acknowledge that one of the common reasons why most of us chose to be in the software engineering industry due to not wanting to deal with people.
-Most of the software peeps you meet are probably as charismatic as a rock, myself included.
+Not to push the stereotype further, but you have to acknowledge that one of the common reasons why most of us chose to be in the software engineering industry is due to not wanting to deal with people.
+Most of the software peeps you have meet are probably as charismatic as a rock, myself included.
 Very occasionally, you will be able to find an engineer who is as eloquent and charismatic as they are technically strong.
 These people are really valuable to the team as long as they are not psychopaths, I kid.
 Yeah, but really, all teams can really use a team-mate who is charismatic, capable, and empathetic because these are people that truly brings the team together and lift everyone up.

 **4. Manage expectations of client and management**